igorvorobtsov/Intel-Compiler-Workshop/lab3/README.md

 **Key insights from Exercise 2:**
 - **`-march` and `-x`** produce single-version binaries optimized for specific CPUs
 - **`-ax`** creates multiple code versions with runtime CPU detection (auto-dispatch)
-- Single-version code is smaller but may crash on older CPUs (Illegal Instruction)
+- Single-version code is smaller but may crash on older CPUs (Illegal Instruction with -m)
 - Auto-dispatch code is larger but runs optimally on any CPU
 - Assembly analysis shows dispatcher functions and multiple implementation variants with `-ax`
 - Choose based on deployment: homogeneous cluster (use `-x`) vs. distributed software (use `-ax`)